famence/mongoose-relay-connection/README.md

 # mongoose-relay-connection
-Easiest and lightweight way to create a relay connection from mongoose query for paginate over.
+Easiest and lightweight way to create a Relay Connection from mongoose query for paginate over.

 ## Install
 `npm i mongoose-relay-connection --save`